GergelyTuri/nyspi-reu/README.md

-# nyspi-reu
+# Research Experience for Undergraduates at NYSPI
-test website for nyspi-reu site
+PsycHiAtric Research Training (PHART)